zach-zabetakis/DQC/lib/data/README.md

-The following documentation will explain what each column represents in the various data files.
+The following documentation will explain what each column represents in the various CSV data files.
 Column names MUST NOT be changed under any circumstances.
 All cells are case sensitive unless otherwise specified.

 ## Accessory